 * To resubmit proposal to countries by end-Nov

-* Farmer groups see high costs if glyphosate banned (Adds French environment minister, new study)
+* Farmer groups see high costs if glyphosate banned (Adds more on proposal, opposition, farmers)

 BRUSSELS, Nov 9 (Reuters) - EU countries hit deadlock on Thursday on the future of weed-killer glyphosate that some experts say causes cancer, with the European Commission urging them to reconsider its proposal to allow its use to continue for five years.

 Europe has been wrestling for two years over what to do with the chemical, a key ingredient in Monsanto Co's top-selling weed-killer Roundup.